brian-spanton/Webel/README.txt

+Copyright © 2014 Brian Spanton

 Eleweb
 ======

 Eleweb is an independent C++ implementation of sockets, TLS, HTTP, HTML, JSON and more, in a Windows service framework suitable for web crawler, web server, web client, web browser, load simulation, http proxy, or higher level applications.

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 - tls 1.0 and 1.1 implementation based on applicable RFCs
 - http implementation based on applicable RFCs